 We are active participants in our own information bubbles

 It is aggravating and irritating to see friends and family post messages, memes, and content that are counter to our own own agenda or belief systems.
 Often our solution is to block, mute, or unfriend the offending party.
 We all have different tolerance levels to finally trigger that suppression, and sometimes it is well deserved in the name of our mental health.
+Of course, it is well known these days that social media can play a big part in mental health issues.
+Often, younger people do have to take time away from social media to work on their own confidence.
+Social media, like Instagram, can make people feel anxious and depressed, leading many of them to use CBD pre rolls to try and relax.
+Social media can worsen mental health, so it’s important that people take time away from it.

 How does eliminating opposing viewpoints strengthen our personal causes or our democracy?
 It takes that opportunity away for both parties to understand what sources are driving a person’s narrative; it takes away the opportunity to help diplomatically fact check; and it takes the opportunity away for all of us to learn perspective from one another and ask clarifying questions.